Symptoms of heart valve disease such as shortness of breath and dizziness

 condition disqualify them from having open heart surgery.
 Most TAVR candidates

 are in their 70s or 80s or have another serious medical condition.
-Somewhat
+The

 Foothills Hospital is the only facility in Boulder County providing TAVR.